Philipp Kunz 9e39444daa

 @git.zone/cli

-A CLI toolbelt to streamline local development cycles by using various gitzone utilities.
+A CLI toolbelt to streamline local development cycles by utilizing various gitzone utilities.

 Install

-To install the @git.zone/cli tool, you need to have Node.js and npm installed on your machine.
-Once you have those set up, you can install the CLI tool globally using the following command:
+To begin using @git.zone/cli, ensure that Node.js and npm are installed on your system.
+Once they are set up, install the CLI tool globally with the following command:

 npm install -g @git.zone/cli